 Subtly textured acrylic paintings combine thick and thin layers with touches of pastel and colored pencil to bring his diverse subjects to life.
 Each unique image is steeped in intensity and emotion, a reflection of the artist himself.
 Varied influences range from comic books and graphic novels to classic and contemporary artists.

-His goal is to open an art center in Syracuse so that young people and families can create their own art.
+His goal is to open an art center in Syracuse, NY so that young people and families can create their own art.